 - Credit transfer arrangements must recognise the distinctive differences among providers and the integrity of their programmes.
 The aim is to facilitate access and promote new study opportunities without compromising the quality or standards of qualifications.
 A consistent approach to the recognition of courses and qualifications does not mean rigid uniformity: codified minimum credit arrangements for all students who have passed a course or completed a qualification may be supplemented by grants of additional credit/ exemptions to high achievers. - 2.
 Credit should be granted at the highest level consistent with the student's chances of success, and consistent with stated policies on applying credits to more than one qualification either within the one institution/establishment, or when a student transfers between institutions/establishments. - 3.
 For previous studies, credit should be granted for recorded success, whether or not it forms part of a complete qualification.
 Credit should be based on the minimum recognition negotiated at a national level, or between providers according to Universities New Zealand or NZQA guidelines, for qualifications and their component courses, with providers having discretion to recognise high levels of individual achievement.
 Wherever possible, specified credit that satisfies prerequisites should be granted, rather than unspecified credit that is of limited use. - 4.
-For uncertificated and non-formal prior learning, credit should be based on an appraisal of the student's achievements in relation to the objectives of the relevant courses, according to clearly-documented procedures. - 5.
-Eligibility for credit does not guarantee a place in the course in which that credit would be available. - 6.
-Information on credit transfer arrangements should be comprehensive and readily accessible in up-to-date publications. - 7.
-Transferring students should be helped to progress, e.g. with bridging programmes, or prescribing ad hoc additional studies, where the student's ability is not in doubt, but elements of core curriculum have not been mastered. - 8.
-There should be procedures in each institution/establishment for students to seek a review of initial decisions on credit transfer matters.
+For all 360 or 480 credit bachelor's degrees, including those awarded with honours, at least 120 credits of the programme must be completed at the university to which the credits will be awarded, including all compulsory NZQCF level 7 (300-level or equivalent) in the case of 360 credit programmes, and all compulsory NZQCF level 8 (400- level or equivalent) in the case of 480 credit honours programmes